 - Add subtle sparkle: A few gold bells or matte metallic baubles go a long way.

 Pro move: Tuck in battery fairy lights with a warm glow.
-Hide the battery pack behind your wreath and pretend it was always illuminated by magic.
+Hide the battery pack behind your wreath and let it look like it was always illuminated by magic.

 2. Moody Berry Drama With Deep Reds

-If you love a little drama, go **big on berries**.
+If you love a little drama, go big on berries.
 Deep red berries against dark greenery look rich and moody—like a holiday candle advertisement in real life.
-It’s festive without feeling cutesy.
+It’s festive without feeling cutesy, and it’s one of the easiest ways to give a plain evergreen base some personality.

 What You’ll Need